LOTUS mouthpieces are

 This cup is very shallow, but it has allowed us to create a mouthpiece with clear articulation, accurate pitch, and the ability to produce loud notes if requested.
 This is great news for those who have struggled with shallow cups in the past.

 If you are used to shallow cups, you will immediately appreciate the tone quality.
-Normally, a mouthpiece this shallow should not be easy to handle.
+Normally, a mouthpiece this shallow would not be easy to handle.
 But with the XS cup, you can easily switch from Zippo to flamethrower in an instant, without having to take big, bold steps and expend excessive energy.

-Comparative information (rim sizes 1, 2, 3, and 7; available in brass and nickel silver)
+Comparative information (rim sizes 2, 3, 7, 9, and 11; available in brass and nickel silver)

 2XS = Bach F cup + Lotus 2 rim, GR 3XS/66SZ*, Monette B4L S1, Bob Reeves 43ES, Schilke 15A4A, YAMAHA 15A4A